mhmatthewhugley/Website-MH-01/E9CNiGV7npnfOind.md

-### **Convert 12 hour time to 24 hour time(military time)**
+# **Convert 12 hour time to 24 hour time(military time)**

-# Welcome, the content is below.
+## Blog: 1 Date: 12/27/2020

-## Firstly I am gonna be talking about why I am making this then I will talk about the actual process.
+### Welcome, Firstly I am gonna be talking about why I am making this then I will talk about the actual process.
 Also this is how I personally convert time.

 I am making this cause of these reasons.
 1. I told someone I was gonna write about this.